-This Friday sees the culmination of the eChampions League with the finals being held on 31st of March just one day before the showpiece event.
-It will be one of the biggest FIFA events of the year in prize money it is just second behind the FIFA eWorld Cup – with $280,000 in total to be won and a whopping $100,000 for the winner with $15,000 guaranteed to each player.
+This Friday sees the culmination of the eChampions League with the finals being held on 31st of March just one day before the Champions League final proper.
+It will be one of the biggest FIFA events of the year.
+The prize money is the 2nd highest only behind the FIFA eWorld Cup.
+There will be $280,000 in total to be won with a whopping $100,000 for the winner with $15,000 guaranteed for each player.

 On top of that, this will be the last chance for many players to secure those precious Global Series Points – vital to qualify for the end-of-season Global Series Playoffs.
 There will be 850 Points for the winner each player will be desperate to get their hands on them.

-The winner will also get VIP tickets to the Champions League Final and will be awarded their prize just before the big match itself.
+The winner will also get VIP tickets to the Champions League Final and will have a ceremony before the big event itself.

 The group stages were held earlier in the month and with big names like, Donovan “F2Tekkz” Hunt, Mossad “Msdossary” Aldossary and Nicolas “Nicolas99FC” Villalba all crashing out, the field is open for a less fancied name to go on and win it.
 And with just 8 players left, the finals will be held over one day in what is set to be one of the most explosive days of high-level competitive FIFA ever.